bxcd/pagefetch/README.md

 **Flavors**

+Scrollpage:
+* Fetches and paginates sorted remote list data directly from remote source
+* Pagination size can be asynchronously updated by controller
+* Controller orientation can be updated by menu option
+* Pagination type can be updated by menu option

 Singlepage:
 * Fetches and persists single page to, and loads sorted list from, local database
 * Pagination size can be asynchronously updated by controller
 * Controller orientation can be updated by menu option

-Scrollpage:
-* Fetches and paginates sorted remote list data without local persistence
-* Pagination size can be asynchronously updated by controller
-* Controller orientation can be updated by menu option
-* Pagination type can be updated by menu option

 # Prerequisites